-School discipline laws regulate the use of expulsion and suspension as disciplinary measures for students.
-These laws determine the type of behavior that requires expulsion or suspension, the type of behavior that may be punished by expulsion or suspension, minimum and maximum lengths of expulsion or suspension, alternatives to exclusionary discipline, and reporting requirements, among other elements.
+School discipline laws regulate the use of exclusionary discipline for students, such as expulsion and suspension from school.
+These laws typically determine the types of behavior that either require or allow expulsion or suspension, minimum and maximum lengths of exclusion from the classroom, alternatives to exclusionary discipline, and reporting requirements.

 There has been a recent trend in the United States toward reevaluating school discipline policies that depend on expulsion or suspension.
-According to recent studies, students of color are disciplined and taken out of class at higher rates than their white peers, and black students are more likely to be punished for subjective offenses like "defiance."
-According to an analysis by the U.S. Department of Education’s Office for Civil Rights, African-American students represented 19% of students in preschool but 47% of preschool children receiving one or more out of school suspensions.
-Similar rates persist through 12th grade, and put African-American students at higher risk for future involvement with the juvenile and adult criminal justice systems.
+Studies show that students of color are disciplined and taken out of class at higher rates than their white peers, and black students are more likely to be punished for subjective offenses like "defiance."
+An analysis by the U.S. Department of Education’s Office for Civil Rights shows black or African-American students represented 19% of students in preschool but 47% of preschool children receiving one or more out of school suspensions.
+These disparities persist through 12th grade, with black or African American students representing 15% of students yet 33% of expulsions, and put African-American students at higher risk for future involvement with the juvenile and adult criminal justice systems.

 This map identifies and displays key features of state-level school discipline laws in effect from January 1, 2008 to June 1, 2018 across all 50 states and the District of Columbia.